azl397985856/leetcode/README.en.md

 ## Contribution

 - If you have any ideas, [Issues](https://github.com/azl397985856/leetcode/issues) or chat in groups.
 - If you want to commit to the repository, Pull Request is welcome.
+Here is the [CONTRIBUTION GUIDE](./CONTRIBUTING.en.md)
 - If you want to edit images resources in this project, [here](./assets/drawio/) lists the files that can be edited on [draw.io](https://www.draw.io/).

 ## Thank you